 - Determine if any personally identifiable information was exposed.

-- Enable Multi-Factor Authentication (MFA).
+- Enable Multi-Factor Authentication (MFA) wherever possible.

-- Contact the necessary authorities or take legal action
+- Contact the necessary authorities or take legal action if appropriate.

 What is the Most Common Type of Data Breach?